Laminations of a graph on a pair of pants: Main results

 We define a distance function $d_G$ on $\calF$ such that any two faces sharing a vertex are at distance $1$ for $d_G$.
 Let $G^*$ be the dual graph of $G$ (seen as a graph in $\S^2$).
-Construct $\tilde{G^*}$ by adding to $G^*$ a dual edge between any two dual vertices such that the corresponding two primal faces share a primal vertex.
+Construct $\tilde{G^*}$ by adding to $G^*$ an edge between any two vertices of $G^*$ such that the corresponding two faces of $G$ share a vertex in $G$.
 The distance $d_G$ is defined to be the usual graph distance on the vertex set of $\tilde{G^*}$, which is canonically in bijection with $\calF$.
-In the special case when all the vertices of $G$ have degree $3$, then $\tilde{G^*}=G^*$ and $d_G$ is the classical distance between two faces corresponding to the graph distance on the dual graph.
+In the special case when all the vertices of $G$ have degree $3$ (in which case two faces share a vertex if and only if they share an edge), then $\tilde{G^*}=G^*$ and $d_G$ is the classical distance between two faces corresponding to the graph distance on the dual graph.
 From now on, whenever we mention the distance between two faces of $G$, the distance function will implicitly be $d_G$.

 Define $d_1(G):=d_G(F_2,F_3)$, $d_2(G):=d_G(F_1,F_3)$ and $d_3(G):=d_G(F_1,F_2)$.
 Also, for any $1\leq i\leq 3$, define $M_i(G)$ to be the maximal number of pairwise disjoint simple loops of type $i$ one can simultaneously draw on $G$.
 Given a $\Sigma$-graph $G$, we define the sextuple